 Bait station and mustelid trap locations can be seen on the following maps:

-We currently have 30 bait stations in operation, 16 DOC200 mustelid traps, 11 A24 stations and 20 Bait Safe possum stations.
-In addition to these we also have ten of the Victor rat traps in wooden tunnels to evaluate.
+We currently have about 30 bait stations in operation, 16 DOC200 mustelid traps, 11 A24 stations and 20 Bait Safe possum stations (serviced by the Regional Council).
+In addition to these we also have ten of the Victor rat traps in wooden tunnels located. between the Oban Bridge and the Debris Trap.
 See below pictures for exampes of each of these.

 Keep children and dogs under your control at all times.